lawyermonthly 1100x100 oct2024eb sj lawyermonthly 800x90 dalyblack (1)

 The Role of Forensic Analysis and Litigation Consulting

-The fields of engineering and construction, and the litigation that arises from them, are greatly impacted by the insights provided by forensic engineers and other experts.
+The fields of engineering and construction, and the litigation that arises from them, are greatly impacted by the insights provided by experts.

 In this feature we hear more on the subject from Bill Acorn, expert witness and founder of Acorn Consulting Services, LLC.
 Bill provides us with an in-depth examination of the role these experts play through the lens of his own practice.